Overlanding West Africa Terms & Conditions

 It is your own responsibility to comply with all current passport, visa and health requirements for the countries we will be visiting on the trip/s you are booked on to.

-Your passport must be current with enough blank pages to complete the trip/s and be valid for at least 6 months from the last day of the trip.
+Your passport must be current with enough blank pages to complete the trip/s and be valid for at least 6 months from the last day of the trip/s.

-If your passport has any evidence of having visited Israel we strongly advise you to obtain a new passport before applying for visas for our trips.
+If your passport has any evidence of having visited Israel we strongly advise you obtain a new passport before applying for visas.

-We strongly advise using a visa service agency to assist with this process.
-It does cost a bit extra but will save you endless time and stress in the long run.
-One such agency is Travcour – www.travcour.com – who can assist passengers in the UK (though we are in no way endorsing Travcour).
+We strongly advise using a travel visa service agency to assist with this process.
+It will cost extra but will save you endless time and stress in the long run.
+One such agency is Travcour, who can assist passengers in the UK (though please note we are in no way endorsing Travcour).
 There are numerous other companies worldwide who can assist travellers with obtaining tourist visas.

-General passport and visa requirements for all of our trips are specified on our website on the ‘Visas’ page.
-Upon booking we will send you more specific and detailed information abou the visas for your trip/s with your booking confirmation documents.
+General passport and visa requirements for all of our trips are specified on our website on the Visas page.
+Upon booking we will send you more specific and detailed information about the visas for your trip/s with your booking confirmation documents.

-Overlanding West Africa will in no way be held responsible or liable for the failure of a client to obtain the necessary visas required in advance, or for the loss of passports or visa applications by an embassy/visa service agency/postal service/courier etc. We strongly advise clients send passports/visa applications by recorded mail with a tracking reference ID.
+Overlanding West Africa will in no way be held responsible or liable for the failure of a client to obtain the necessary visas required in advance, or for the loss of passports or visa applications by an embassy/visa service agency/postal service/courier etc. We strongly advise clients send passports/visa applications by recorded mail with a tracking reference ID for peace of mind.